Günter Schwartzkopff

 Günter Schwartzkopff (5 August 1898 – 14 May 1940) was an officer in the Luftwaffe during World War II.
-He was the namesake of the Bundeswehr General Schwartzkopff barracks in Hamburg which was renamed the in Generalleutnant-Graf-von-Baudissin-Kaserne June 1994.
+He was the namesake of the Bundeswehr General Schwartzkopff barracks in Hamburg which was renamed the Generalleutnant-Graf-von-Baudissin-Kaserne in June 1994.

 Schwartzkopf was an important figure in the development of the dive-bomber arm in the pre-war Luftwaffe.
 He is credited with the title "Father of the Stuka.

 He was awarded the Knight's Cross of the Iron Cross on 24 November 1939 and posthumously promoted to Generalmajor.
 He was killed on 14 May 1940 after his Junkers Ju 87 was shot down during the Battle of France.

 Early life and career, World War I

 Schwartzkopff was born on 5 August 1898 in Forbach (now Polska Wieś) in the German Empire.
 In October 1914, he joined the military service in the Heer as a Fahnenjunker (officer cadet), serving with Infanterie-Regiment Nr.
 41, an infantry regiment of the 1st Division.
 Schwartzkopff joined the Fliegertruppe in 1916 after being badly wounded in the Battle of Verdun in World War I.